nmshd/documentation/_docs_explore/62-data-model.md

 ### LocalAttributeShareInfo

-The Local Attribute Share Info help to keep track of how the Local Attribute was received/sent, from whom it was received/who sent it, as well as which Local Attribute it was copied from (in case of a shared Repository Attribute).
+The Local Attribute Share Info helps to keep track of how the Local Attribute was received/sent, from whom it was received/who sent it, as well as which Local Attribute it was copied from (in case of a shared Repository Attribute).
 For example, this enables us to track back who we shared a certain Repository Attribute with, so we are able to notify each of them when changing the Repository Attribute.

 | Name             | Type                    | Description                                                                                                                 |
 | ---------------- | ----------------------- | --------------------------------------------------------------------------------------------------------------------------- |